 This clause defines the profiles for Archetypes, Archetype Libraries and their identification, provenance and workflow.
 It corresponds to the archetype, language, and description sections of ADL 2.0.

 Archetype Libraries

-This clause defines the stereotypes that represent Archetype, ArchetypeLibrary and ArchetypeVersion as well as defining the link to the AuthoredResource metadata.
+This clause defines the stereotypes representing Archetype, ArchetypeLibrary, and ArchetypeVersion as well as defining the link to the AuthoredResource metadata.